rinnocente/gromed-vmd/README.md

 themself the vmd code base.

 You need docker installed of course.
+Go with the browser to http://www.ks.uiuc.edu/Development/Download/download.cgi , register yourself and download the binary tarball vmd-1.9.3.bin.LINUXAMD64 ...

 Copy the following lines of code hovering them with the mouse left button pressed, press right mouse button and choose Copy.
 Go over a bash window, press right mouse button and choose Paste.